ludicast/ice/README.markdown

       end
     end

 would provide a cube with access to the title, author_id and genre properties of the underlying ActiveModel.
 In addition, it exposes a reviewer_names function that uses the @source instance variable to get at the record which is being filtered.
+Note that if no call to `revealing` occurs, the cube generates a mapping for the `@source` object's serializable `attributes`.

 These cubes also have simple belongs_to and has_many associations, so you can write things like: